kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 - Amazon invested a lot of money in its own logistic network and **[currently delivers around 2/3](https://www.cnbc.com/2020/08/13/amazon-is-delivering-nearly-two-thirds-of-its-own-packages.html){:target=" _blank"} of its US packages.** It has its own planes, delivery trucks, and vans.
 Additional to that, it also uses third party contractors, especially for its last-mile delivery.
 - **Amazon's Operating income was $15bn (+17% growth)** in 2019, and **the most significant contributor** was, similar to previous years, the **Amazon Web Services segment (AWS)**.
 AWS earned an operating profit of $9bn.
 That's the beauty of high margin business that contributes only 12% revenues but 63% of operating profits.
 - Amazon does not offer enough granularity in its financial statement to see how segments other than AWS are doing individually.
 The only thing that we know is that **Amazon is losing money in its internationally-focused online stores** (-$1.7bn in 2019).
 - **Non-AWS business from North America's online and physical stores is slightly profitable**, earning $7bn in 2019, which is a 4% operating margin.
 But if we compare the North America segment with last year, we can see a decrease from 7.3bn to 7bn.
-Amazon's growth in revenue in this segment was not enough to cover the increase in operating expenses; even-though fulfillment expenses did not grow so quickly as before.
+Amazon's growth in revenue in this segment was not enough to cover the increase in operating expenses, even though fulfillment expenses did not grow so quickly as before.
 - **Amazon's net income after taxes was in 2019 $11.6bn, which is a 15% increase.** That translates to a **$23.01 profit per share.**
 - Amazon's business model is no longer about selling stuff online. **Amazon pivoted to become a provider of e-commerce infrastructure for other businesses.** Amazon collects fees from other companies for using its services like fulfillment and delivery.
 But the main thing they are willing to pay for is, obviously, access to hundreds of millions of Amazon's customers.
 </div>